 As you can see the choice of chipset can make a significant difference.
 The gap between first and last chipset in Quake test is 38%.
 Which is equivalent of two CPU classes.

-The results clearly show that Intel Triton (either the original or in Triton II variant) is the undisputed king of this generation of chipsets.
+The results clearly show that Intel Triton (any generation) is the undisputed king of this generation of chipsets.
 It just shows how big deal the introduction of this first-party chipset was for the Pentium CPU.

 The original Mercury and Neptune chipsets delivered a solid performance which was adequate when they came to the market.
 For a long time they were etalons everybody wanted and compared with.
 The small improvements in 430NX proved to be useful for it to beat the 430LX.